icon-project/icon-service/docs/dapp_guide.md

 #### Type hints

 Type hinting is highly recommended for the input parameters and return value.
-When querying Score's APIs, API specification is generated based on its type hints.
+When querying SCORE's APIs, API specification is generated based on its type hints.
 If type hints are not given, only function names will return.

 Example)
 ```python